ovaleanu/kubernetes/docs/kubefed_contrail.md

   Normal  CreateInCluster  6m10s  federatedservice-controller  Creating Service "kubefed-test/nginx-service" in cluster "contrail-1"
 ```

-I have successfully federated a namespace along with a simple deployment, between two Kubernetes clusters running with Contrail.
+I have successfully federated a namespace along with a simple deployment and a service, between two Kubernetes clusters running with Contrail.